Skip to content

 Step 3: Combine Detection Layers

-The consensus across UK regulatory guidance is clear: single-factor verification is insufficient.
-Document analysis must be combined with biometric verification and data cross-referencing to achieve adequate detection rates against modern fraud techniques.
+The consensus across Australian regulatory guidance is clear: single-factor verification is insufficient.
+Document analysis must be combined with biometric verification and data cross-referencing to achieve adequate detection rates.

 Step 4: Monitor and Update